learn how to loom weave!

 Remove the dowels by gently sliding them up and out of the holes.
 Be patient when doing this!
 You've worked hard hand weaving, and you will want your finished pieced to show all of your wonderful weaving skills.

 Cut each of the loops in the center and then double knot one strand of yarn with the strand of yarn next to it.
 Repeat this step with all of the bottom loops.

 Trim the ends of the yarn evenly, taking care to trim the ends closely without cutting the knots.
 If you have any yarn sticking out from where the yarn was knotted, carefully trim the pieces.

 Below, we have pictures of some projects woven on the hand weaving loom.

 Examples of Loom Projects - Mug Rug & Drawstring Pouch

-Once you know how to weave with the loom, you can use it to weave with ribbon, strips of fabric, vines and much, much more.
-Kids can get very creative.
+Once you know how to weave with the loom, you can get creative and use it to weave things other than yarn, like ribbon, strips of fabric, vines and much, much more.

 For more ideas for kids weaving, check this page.

 Hand-woven items are just perfect for gift giving, too!